Jade Warrior (band): 1980–2007

-2008 – present
+2008–present

 On 30 June 2008, Jade Warrior as a trio released their fourteenth studio album NOW on the Repertoire label.
 It's been described as "a top-flight album boasting cinematic dynamics, thoughtful instrumentation, and the strategically astute placement of a roster of guest artists" (Record Collector), "as challenging as it is atmospheric" (Classic Rock), "the most mature and most deeply human album Jade Warrior has ever created" (FOJW) and "uber-cool, very well-produced, & well-executed album & one that...
 Tony Duhig would be very proud of" (Amazon review).

+After a 35-year hiatus from stage, Jade Warrior played a one-off reunion concert on 23 October 2008.
+The show took place at Astoria 2 in London and featured Karnataka as the opening act.
+The setlist mixed songs from NOW with selections from their Vertigo albums.

 In May 2010, news came that Jade Warrior was working on an instrumental album Haiku and the as yet untitled 'song album'.
-According for the April 2011 Official website News entry, Haiku was "inching its way towards a conclusion", albeit slowly.
-It is expected to be released later in 2011.
+According for the April 2011 official website news entry, Haiku was "inching its way towards a conclusion", albeit slowly.
+It was expected to be released later in 2011.
+As of August 2025, neither album has been released.